morgentruesdale/NowYouCanFishAgain/README.md

 # Now You Can Fish Again

-A simple serverside Pixelmon sidemod for versions 9.2.x that aims to make fishing possible until a fix has been implemented for the missing lines/bobbers bug present in some of these versions.
+A simple Pixelmon sidemod for versions 9.2.x that aims to make fishing possible until a fix has been implemented for the missing lines/bobbers bug present in some of these versions.